MS Paint Adventures: Homestuck

 Homestuck is the longest adventure hosted on MS Paint Adventures with over 8,000 pages and over 800,000 words.
-It ran from April 13, 2009, to October 25, 2016, and followed four teenagers as they play a reality-altering video game that brings about the end of the world.
+It ran from April 13, 2009, to April 13, 2016, and follows four teenagers as they play a reality-altering video game that brings about the end of the world.
 They must work with an alien species from another universe to create their own universe and essentially become its "owners".
 Homestuck's basic premise is inspired by games like The Sims, Spore and EarthBound.
-As in Problem Sleuth, the adventure is characterised by time travel, mystery, a complex fictional universe, and frequent references to pop culture and previous adventures.
+As in Problem Sleuth, the adventure is characterized by time travel, mystery, a complex fictional universe, and frequent references to pop culture and previous adventures.
 Changes from previous stories include an emphasis on contemporary society, such as online gaming and Internet culture, which contrasts with the historical settings of Bard Quest and Problem Sleuth.
 Additionally, this adventure introduced complex Flash animations and games, many making use of music and assets contributed by other artists.
-This represented a step-up from previous adventures which exclusively used GIF images for animation.
+This represented a step up from previous adventures which exclusively used GIF images for animation.
 Ten major soundtrack albums have been released under the comic's own record label, What Pumpkin, in addition to fourteen side albums.

 Homestuck has a large following and fandom.
 Homestuck has been compared to James Joyce's Ulysses in relation to the webcomic's complexity and how the task of finishing it is an example of effort justification.
 Homestucks Adventure Game Kickstarter reached approximately $2,485,506 of a pledged $700,000 by the ending of the fund, and had 24,346 backers.
 The video game was expected to be released some time in early to mid 2015, but was delayed to January 2016 and then again to January 2017 until September 14, 2017, when Hiveswap was released.
 Hussie also stated that he will make an epilogue for Homestuck with Viz Media's help.